Drug Use and Paraphernalia Violations

-Serious first violations will be reviewed by the Honor Board and may result in more serious sanctions including suspension for a semester or more, evidence of substance abuse counseling or other appropriate learning and development activity while away and a two semester or more period of probation upon return.
+Serious first violations will be reviewed by the Honor Board and may result in more serious sanctions, including suspension for a semester or more, evidence of substance abuse counseling or other appropriate learning and development activity while away, and a two-semester or more period of probation upon return.
 Students reported for a second or subsequent violation of College policy during the period of probation will be referred to the Honor Board and face possible suspension or, for repeated or serious violations, expulsion from the College.
-In all cases, students should be aware that violations involving controlled dangerous substances (CDS) may be reported to local authorities who may file charges in the local court system independently.
+In all cases, students should be aware that violations involving controlled dangerous substances (CDS) may be reported to local authorities who may file charges independently in the local court system.

 Possible sanctions that may be considered:

 - Probation for a semester or extension of existing probation

 - Substance abuse education activity or community service followed by a reflection paper

 - Restriction to classes and class-related activities (prohibited from attending social activities, entering the Student Center, residence halls, etc.)

 - Suspension from the College for a semester for a moderate to serious violation committed while on probation

 - Suspension for two semesters or longer or expulsion for repeated violations while on probation or for a very serious violation while on probation